OlloClark/everyone-else-is-paranoid/README.md

 MERN app, designed to play on user expectations.
 Upload a profile picture?
 Why?
 Just because they told you to?
 Tell them your email?
 Just because they asked?

-Continued devlopment will add to, and gamify, more aspects of .gov banality.
+Continued development will add to, and gamify, more aspects of .gov banality.